7 Almond Butter Benefits You Should Know

 1. Good for your brain

-According to the Journal of Nutrition and Aging, besides fiber and folate, almonds have a wide range of nutrients such as vitamin E, a key nutrient that slows down the aging of brain cells that might impact memory.
+According to the Journal of Nutrition and Aging, besides fiber and folate, almonds have a wide range of nutrients such as vitamin E, a key nutrient that slows down the aging of brain cells, which might impact memory.

 Also, almonds are rich in Vitamin B6, which aids the production of neurotransmitter chemicals that improve communication between brain cells.

-Last but not least, zinc, which almonds also have plenty of, is a mineral known to boost the immune system, which may prevent bacterial and viral infections that can damage brain cells.
+Last but not least, zinc, which almonds also contain in abundance, is a mineral known to boost the immune system, which may help prevent bacterial and viral infections that can damage brain cells.

 Clearly, almond butter will keep your brain sharp and healthy.